-Undertake a roll call and instruct the emergency services if anyone has remained within the building.
+Undertake a roll call for MACL staff in the event that the landlords fire marshals are not in attendance and instruct the emergency services if anyone has remained within the building.

 Liaise with the emergency services when on site.

 1.10 Surveyors